djdjjdijfijdiiidijfij diniund diudhs ifyujsdyhfuhuzehgf ebf euhf fuh fuhhqfuybzu fhygb An interview with gaming student Yinuo Chen

 This KU Leuven campus offers 20 Bachelor's programmes spread over 6 faculties.
 Technological innovation is a hot topic, including in the interdisciplinary itec research group.
 There, a new project on artificial intelligence (AI) in healthcare is underway.
 In intensive care units, all kinds of alarms often go off, which can lead to anxiety and sleep disorders among patients, and alarm fatigue among-us nurses.
 AI can help to distinguish the 'true positives' from the 'false', to generate more personalised limits and thus lead to even better patient care.

-Gent Campus Kortrijk
+UGent Campus Kortrijk

 This university offers academic bachelor and master programmes in industrial and bio-industrial sciences.
 Circular economy and sustainability are hot topics here.
 In that context, students of the Department of Industrial Systems and Product Design designed a product-service system for sharing kayaks in the Blauwe Ruit.
 A kind of Airbnb for non-motorised boats, in other words.